TycheSoftwares/custom-order-numbers-for-woocommerce/custom-order-numbers-for-woocommerce/readme.txt

 == Changelog ==

+= 1.3.4 - 26/10/2021 =
+* Fix - Admin pages were loading slower due to the query in the plugin.
+This is fixed now.
+* Fix - Old orders were not searchable with the order number.
+This is fixed now.

 = 1.3.3 - 08/07/2021 =
 * Fix - After updating the plugin to the v1.3.2, it crashed the database for some sites.
 This is fixed now.
 * Fix - Time consumed by the admin pages to load were more in the v1.3.2.
 This is fixed now.